vchavkov/fork-oneuptime/Copilot/Templates/.oneuptime/README.md

-## OneUptime Copilot
+## CBSUptime Copilot

-This folder contains the configuration files for the OneUptime Copilot.
+This folder contains the configuration files for the CBSUptime Copilot.
 The Copilot is a tool that automatically improves your code.
 It can fix issues, improve code quality, and help you ship faster.

 This folder has the following structure: